Our Partners > WWF

 Launched in 2008, WWF-India’s Wild Wisdom Global Challenge (WWGC) addresses the gap between classroom learning and meaningful engagement with biodiversity.
 Designed for students in Grades 6–9, it combines research, competition, and thematic exploration to build ecological understanding, analytical thinking, and awareness of conservation issues.

 Scope & Reach: WWGC follows a stepwise learning journey—from classroom rounds to city and zonal levels, culminating in national and international competitions.
-Teams of two from each school engage with expert-curated resources throughout the process.

 Between 2020–2025, the programme reached over 1 million students across all 28 states and Union Territories in India.
 In 2025, more than 500,000 students from 57 countries participated, expanding WWGC into a truly global platform.

+Core Approach & Learning Experience: Each year is anchored in a theme—for example: “Incredible Insects” (2025), “From the Coastline to the Seafloor – An Ocean Odyssey” (2026).
 The experience extends beyond quizzes to include hands-on initiatives and expert-led interactions.
 In 2025, over 300 schools participated in the Wild Wisdom BioBlitz, documenting biodiversity using iNaturalist, while 4,800+ students engaged with entomologists and biodiversity researchers through webinars.

 Partners & Support: WWGC is supported by the Ministry of Education, Government of India, along with leading education boards including CBSE, Kendriya Vidyalaya Sangathan, and multiple state boards.